townmath/cisp400-reader/docs/_sources/glossary.rst.txt

       node :math:`A` is the parent of :math:`A`. :math:`A` is the :term:`child` of :math:`P`.

+   parent pointer representation
+      For :term:`trees <tree>`, a :term:`node` implementation where each node stores only a pointer to its :term:`parent`, rather than to its :term:`children <child>`.
+      This makes it easy to go up the tree toward the :term:`root`, but not down the tree toward the :term:`leaves <leaf node>`.

+   parity
+      The concept of matching even-ness or odd-ness, the basic idea behind using a :term:`parity bit` for error detection.

+   parity bit
+      A common method for checking if transmission of a sequence of bits has been performed correctly.
+      The idea is to count the number of 1 bits in the sequence, and set the parity bit to 1 if this number is odd, and 0 if it is even.
+      Then, the transmitted sequence of bits can be checked to see if its parity matches the value of the parity bit.
+      This will catch certain types of errors, in particular if the value for a single bit has been reversed.
+      This was used, for example, in early versions of :term:`ASCII character coding`.

    parse
       To examine a program and analyze the syntactic structure.

+   parse tree
+      A tree that represents the syntactic structure of an input string, making it easy to compare against a :term:`grammar` to see if it is syntactically correct.

+   parser
+      :to-term: compiler :label: part of
+      :to-term: parse tree :label: build

+      A part of a :term:`compiler` that takes as input the program text (or more typically, the tokens from the :term:`scanner`), and verifies that the program is syntactically correct.
+      Typically it will build a :term:`parse tree` as part of the process.

+   partial order
+      In set notation, a binary relation is called a partial order if it is :term:`antisymmetric` and :term:`transitive`.
+      If the relation is also :term:`reflexive`, then it is a :term:`non-strict partial order`.
+      Alternatively, if the relation is also :term:`irreflexive`, then it is a :term:`strict partial order`.

+   partially ordered set
+      The set on which a :term:`partial order` is defined is called a partially ordered set.

+   partition
+      The process of splitting a set into two parts, typically centering around a predicate expression or a value.

+      In quick sort, the central value is called the ``pivot`` value.
+      One partition will contain values less then the pivot, while the other partition will contain values greater than the pivot value.

+   pass by value
+      A copy of a variable is passed to the called function.
+So, any modifications will not affect the original variable.

+   pass by reference
+      A :term:`reference` to the variable is passed to the called function.
+So, any modifications will affect the original variable.

+   path
+      :to-term: tree :label: In
+      :to-term: vertex :label: sequence of

+      In :term:`tree` or :term:`graph` terminology,
+      a sequence of :term:`vertices <vertex>`
+      :math:`v_1, v_2, ..., v_n`
+      forms a path of length :math:`n-1` if there exist edges from :math:`v_i` to :math:`v_{i+1}` for :math:`1 \leq i < n`.

    permutation
       A permutation of a sequence :math:`\mathbf{S}`